platipusica/jam-py/README.md

 ------------------------------------
 DRY principle!
 Don't repeat yourself, do it once, do it well.

-With Jam.py Databases Application Builder, you can resolve a specific business problem.
+With Jam.py Application Builder, you can resolve a specific business problem.
 Out of the box Jam is providing: fast access to underlying databases, security, authentication, validation, calendars, multi languages, all of that with minimum of coding needed.
 Being Python framework, it is extensible and flexible.

+**“All in the browser” framework**
+* Internet Browser IDE
+* Code Editor with Syntax Highlighting and Code Completion
+* No declarative options, you are in charge.
+* Instant WYSIWYG
+* Application lifecycle tracking.
+* SQL and stored procedures supported for major vendors.
+* Integrate any Python library with no contract lock-in and reduce cost instantly.
+* Bootstrap, JQuery, JS, all in here.
+Use it with no fuss and learning this massive libraries.
+* Create rich, informative reports, due to band-oriented report generation based on LibreOffice templates.

+**Event driven grids**

+* Event driven grids enable you to easily manipulate data simply by clicking on a cell and editing its value.
+* Event driven data-aware visual interface controls makes the framework flexible and powerful.
+* Edit your data in the grid, as you would in any Desktop spreadsheet application.
+* Create the master-detail table with breeze, utilising templates for displaying, which is no more than a copy/paste.
+Easy. * Again, no declarative methods, the control is with you as it should be.

+**jsCharts or any charting libraries**

+* Locked-in with a vendor charting capabilities?
+Never again.
+Use free libraries as jsChart, at.al.

+* Use the same charting capabilities on your mobile devices, once for all.
+* Visualise charts immediately after you create/import tables, with a few lines of code.
+Simple and effective.
+* Analyzing/displaying BIG data?
+Add free Python lib's, build a Jam Web Form with parameters, execute on the server.
+* Profit.

 ## Getting Started